Tko želi biti milijunaš?

 Tko želi biti milijunaš?
 (English translation: Who wants to be a millionaire?, usually called Milijunaš) is a Croatian game show based on the original British format of Who Wants to Be a Millionaire?.
 The show is hosted by Tarik Filipović.
 The main goal of the game is to win the top prize (1 million kn from 2002 to 2022, €150,000 as of January 5, 2023) by answering 15 multiple-choice questions correctly.
 There are 4 "lifelines", which are ways for a player to get help during the game.
-They are 50/50 (pola pola) (2002–present), phone a friend (zovi) (2002–present), ask the audience (pitaj publiku) (2002–2020, 2022-) and an additional lifeline three wise men (tri znalca) (2020–2022).
-The game show was broadcast from 2002 to 2008 and from September 2009 to June 2010.
+They are 50:50 (pola-pola) (2002–present), phone a friend (zovi) (2002–present), ask the audience (pitaj publiku) (2002–2020, 2022–) and an additional lifeline three wise men (tri znalca) (2020–2022).
+The game show was broadcast from 2002 to 2010 and from 2019 onward.
 It was shown on the Croatian TV station HRT1.
 From 2002 to 2022, when a contestant got the fifth question correct, he left with at least 1,000 kn.
 When a contestant got the tenth question correct, he left with at least 32,000 kn.
 As of January 5, 2023, When a contestant got the fifth question correct, he left with at least €150.
 When a contestant got the tenth question correct, he left with at least €5,000.

-The show returned at HRT1 in September 2019.
-Tarik Filipović is once again the host of the show.
-The show air's on Thursdays in the television primetime.
-Minor changes to the show have been underdone, but there were no bigger changes to the quiz format itself.
-The "zovi" lifeline has been shortened down to 25 seconds from 30, due to increased availability and faster speed of internet search engines, such as Google.
-The choice of contestants for "najbrži prst" has been cut down to 6 contestants from original 10.
-An additional lifeline "tri znalca" (three wise men) has been added in 2020 to substitute "pitaj publiku" (ask the audience) for the rest of the season due to coronavirus situation.
+The show airs on Thursdays in the television primetime.
+The 2019 revival underdid minor changes to the show, but there were no bigger changes to the quiz format itself.
+The "zovi" lifeline was shortened down to 25 seconds from 30, due to increased availability and faster speed of internet search engines, such as Google.
+The choice of contestants for "najbrži prst" was cut down to 6 contestants from original 10.
+An additional lifeline "tri znalca" (three wise men) was added in 2020 to substitute "pitaj publiku" (ask the audience) for the rest of the season due to coronavirus situation.

-This version is also the second country to adapt the new International Rave graphics which were created by Olga Van Den Brandt.
+This version is also the second country to adapt the new International graphics which were created by Olga Van Den Brandt.